lmolinario/ML_Sec_project/README.md

 FMN failed to change the class, which indicates that the perturbation found by FMN was not sufficient to force a class change: FMN is designed to find the minimum possible perturbation, so it may have failed to pass the model's decision threshold.

-FMN generated a more confident prediction than AutoAttack, in fact the model's confidence after FMN is `0.4238`, significantly higher than the confidence after AutoAttack (`0.1031`).
+FMN generated a more confident prediction than AutoAttack, in fact, the model's confidence after FMN is `0.4238`, significantly higher than the confidence after AutoAttack (`0.1031`).
 This suggests that **FMN did not significantly alter the distribution of pixel values**, leaving the model more confident in its decision. **AutoAttack, on the other hand, introduced a perturbation that confused the model, dramatically reducing its confidence in the prediction.**

 One reason could be that FMN may have encountered a difficult decision barrier since it tries to minimize the perturbation, it may not have found an effective direction to change the prediction without exceeding the threshold of ε.